somedatapacket/docs.humio.com/content/sending_logs_to_humio/parsers/parsing.md

 ### JSON Parser {#json-parser}

+Humio has a special class of parser, called JSON parsers.
+Since JSON data is already structured, you do not need to extract fields manually.
-JSON data is already structured.
-Humio turns it into key-value fields as shown below:
+Humio turns JSON properties into fields as shown below:

 ```json
 {